niplav/site/notes.md

 	2. Potentially one could create stable orbits of three or more large black holes "covering" the construction in the direction of travel, similar to [multiple star systems](https://en.wikipedia.org/wiki/Star_system#Multiple_star_systems).
 3. The black holes can probably not cover the central craft completely at all times, so some intergalactic medium would get lost and/or damage the central craft.
 4. If the black holes are *orbiting* the central craft, it must have a very high mass.
-	1. It's probably more desirable to create a stable orbit of `$n$` black holes and place the craft at one of the [Lagrange points](https://en.wikipedia.org/wiki/LaGrange_Point).

 Despite having mostly listed downsides of black hole mops, I think they're an attractive option to do further reseach on.